mohamedshameer1412/DeadLock/docs/One-Day-Report.md

 ### Step 3 — Execute a Negative Answer Test

-Use an incomplete or incorrect answer to test the evaluation behavior.
+Use an incomplete or incorrect answer to test the assessment behavior.

 Verify that:

-- The evaluator recognizes insufficient content.
+- The checking component recognizes insufficient content.
 - The verdict records the weakness.
 - The system does not incorrectly mark the topic as complete.
 - The appropriate backward route is selected.